MicrosoftDocs/well-architected/well-architected/service-guides/azure-firewall.md

 #### Recommendations

-Explore the following table of recommendations to optimize your Azure Firewall configuration for security.

 | Recommendation | Benefit |
 |--------|----|
 | Configure Azure Firewall in [forced tunneling mode](/azure/firewall/forced-tunneling) if you need to route all internet-bound traffic to a designated next hop instead of directly to the internet.
 This recommendation doesn't apply to Virtual WAN. <BR><BR> Azure Firewall must have direct internet connectivity.
 If your **AzureFirewallSubnet** learns a default route to your on-premises network via the Border Gateway Protocol, you must configure Azure Firewall in forced tunneling mode.
 You can use the forced tunneling feature to add another /26 address space for the Azure Firewall Management subnet.
 Name the subnet **AzureFirewallManagementSubnet**.
 If you have an existing Azure Firewall instance that you can't reconfigure in forced tunneling mode, create a UDR with a 0.0.0.0/0 route.
 Set the **NextHopType** value as **Internet**.
 To maintain internet connectivity, associate the UDR with **AzureFirewallSubnet**. <br><br> Set the public IP address to **None** to deploy a fully private data plane when you configure Azure Firewall in forced tunneling mode.
 But the management plane still requires a public IP for management purposes only.
 The internal traffic from virtual and on-premises networks doesn't use that public IP. | Use forced tunneling so you don't expose your Azure resources directly to the internet.
 This approach reduces the attack surface and minimizes the risk of external threats.
 To enforce corporate policies and compliance requirements more effectively, route all internet-bound traffic through an on-premises firewall or an NVA. |